 Swallowing again, I reach into the cabinet and use my thumb and forefinger to take hold of the belt loop on Rosie’s pink shorts, worn to day camp yesterday.
 I pull the shorts slowly out of the cabinet and give them a little shake.

 Next comes a green bath towel: got it, pull it out, snap it a little.
 All that falls out is a one of Rosa’s tiny t-shirts.
 Then my bra and stockings from yesterday and several pairs of Rosa’s panties.
 I’m not handling these quite as carefully.
 Maybe what’s in there really is the creature from the black lagoon, which anyone would agree is a fantasy.
 Or maybe not.
 I just moved into this rental a month ago; who knows what lurks?
 I give one of my work blouses a snap, and ….

 Aaaarrrggh!
 The biggest cockroach I’ve ever seen—must be three inches long—skitters out of the cabinet, streaks across the floor and disappears into a crack between the baseboard and the wall.
 Oh, yeah, it’s definitely a creature.

 Within minutes, we have a piece of duct tape over the little hole in the back of the cabinet and another covering that crack between the baseboard and the wall.
-And Rosa sleeps with her angelic smile that night.
+And that night, Rosa sleeps with her little-angel smile intact.